Thursday, November 14, 2024

 From the 1970s to 1993, a grass ski centre operated on Mount Steel.
 A portable tow rope pulled skiers up the hill.
 They then skied down to the oval below on special grass skis or snowboards.
 The slope was reported to be ideal for both beginners and experienced skiers.
 It was 110 metres long and had a smooth beginners’ area and bumpy spots for the more adventurous.

 More recently, the city council completed a crushed sandstone pathway partway up Mount Steel to improve access to its summit.
 The path replaces a dirt track joggers and dog walkers had carved out over the years from the base of a footbridge that spans South Dowling Street.
-It’s hard to imagine this landscape mound was once a scrappy tussock covered sandhill.
+It’s hard to imagine this landscaped mound was once a scrappy tussock-covered sandhill.

 No comments: